meghaSahay/GraphQLDemo/README.md

 Type System: GraphQL uses a strong type system to define the capabilities of an API.
 All the types that are possible to send and receive from an API are defined in advance.

-This is a demo application with C# and graphql for the beginners.